BunsDev/task-manager-next/README.md

 - **Environment Variables**: Ensure your `.env.local` file is not committed to version control for security reasons.
 Use `.gitignore` to exclude it.
 - **Database URL**: You need to get the database URL from your Prisma Accelerate console and set it in your `.env.local` file.

-Feel free to adjust the instructions according to your project setup and requirements!